foam-framework/foam/tutorial/todo/7-server.md

 - Removed `seqNo: true` &ndash; the server is taking care of that now.

 And that's all it takes!
 Refresh the page (did you restart the server earlier?) and you should be talking to the server.
-Your saved data will disappear, so create some new entries.
+The old data, which was saved in your web browser's LocalStorage, is lost, so create some new entries.

 Once you've created some new `Todo` entries, there will be a new file at `PROJECT/Todo.json`.
 Take a look in there, and you'll see your `Todo`s.